 Moreover, increasing efforts by governmental and third-party payors in the US and abroad to cap or reduce healthcare costs may cause such organizations to limit both coverage and the level of reimbursement for newly approved products and, as a result, they may not cover or provide adequate payment for our product candidates.
 For example, the future value of the US HCV market may be impacted by payors obtaining additional discounts from manufacturers and by payor contracting dynamics.
 Individual state Medicaid agencies may enact HCV treatment subscription models where manufacturers provide unrestricted access to their antiviral medication for a capitated total price.
 Contract duration and restrictions of such agreements could impact the ability of the non-awarded HCV oral antivirals to compete.
 In addition, future US government sponsored HCV eradication initiatives could impact the HCV market opportunity.
-While future US government sponsored HCV programs could significantly expand the number of HCV infected patients being treated, it also could negatively impact market value and access to many HCV oral antivirals.
+While future US government sponsored HCV oral antivirals could negatively impact market value and access to many HCV oral antivirals.